Iadolphe007/Kick-Start/README.md

-# This repository contain all Andela kick-start program weekly project
+# Kick-Start
-# it start with odin recipes which is an HTML project
+# This reposistory contain all project for andela kickstart programm
-# The second week project is Landing page ehich is a Css project
+# The first project will be Odin-recipes.
+HTML project from odin project